gcarreto/user-cards-informaion/README.md

 * when the user cards are retrieved first the previous ones stored in mongodb are retrieved in batches of then until there's no more and then the ones from the holonis API, looks like there's a bug with the pagination when doing a refresh once logged in, probably pagination handling should be moved to front-end.
 * user cards back-end resource was called each time with $http dependency directly however it could be handled better with angularjs component $resource.
 * A service should be created to handle separately the creation of a new user card and the edit modal, the lack of this service is causing that by handle both forms with the same controller the values from Edit are being set in the create form.
-* this is a small application but the creation of buttons inside the ng-repeat directive for editing and removing could cause and overloading of watchers when loading to much data, I know there are work arounds but right now I'm unfamiliar with this
+* this is a small application but the creation of buttons inside the ng-repeat directive for editing and removing could cause and overloading of watchers when loading to much data, I know there are work arounds but right now I'm unfamiliar with this.
+* Usually as I write a service o helper library a unit test is written at the same, I have used the most populars but I commonly use nodeunit and mockery, given more time I would add this to the backend.
+* I would have added unit test to the fron-end, I have no experience testing functionality in the front-end.
 ```

 ###left out